Aliases for HERC2 Gene

 GeneCards Summary for HERC2 Gene

 HERC2 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
-Diseases associated with HERC2 include mental retardation, autosomal recessive 38 and developmental delay with autism spectrum disorder and gait instability.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and heme binding.
-An important paralog of this gene is HACE1.
+Diseases associated with HERC2 include Mental Retardation, Autosomal Recessive 38 and Skin/Hair/Eye Pigmentation, Variation In, 1.
+Among its related pathways are DNA Double-Strand Break Repair and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
+An important paralog of this gene is HUWE1.

 E3 ubiquitin-protein ligase that regulates ubiquitin-dependent retention of repair proteins on damaged chromosomes.
-Recruited to sites of DNA damage in response to ionizing radiation (IR) and facilitates the assembly of UBE2N and RNF8 promoting DNA damage-induced formation of Lys-63-linked ubiquitin chains.
+Recruited to sites of DNA damage in response to ionizing radiation (IR) and facilitates the assembly of UBE2N and RNF8 promoting DNA damage-induced formation of 'Lys-63'-linked ubiquitin chains.
 Acts as a mediator of binding specificity between UBE2N and RNF8.
 Involved in the maintenance of RNF168 levels.
 E3 ubiquitin-protein ligase that promotes the ubiquitination and proteasomal degradation of XPA which influences the circadian oscillation of DNA excision repair activity.
+By controlling the steady-state expression of the IGF1R receptor, indirectly regulates the insulin-like growth factor receptor signaling pathway (PubMed:26692333).